-Intended for multiple appliance application and all stages are closed at all times.
+Mode 6 is intended for multiple appliance application and all stages are closed at all times.
 In essence there is no operator at the appliance.
 A removable jumper is provided in the electrical enclosure across the contacts to be used for connection to the remote operator.
-The fixed auto re-set limit is set to 230 F. In addition to the auto reset limit the fac tory installs a manual re-set limit set to 250 F. The control provides pump operation.
+The fixed auto re-set limit is set to 230°F. In addition to the auto reset limit the factory installs a manual re-set limit set to 250°F. The control provides pump operation.
 Staging operation is provided by an external sequencing control.
-Heat demand is provided to the external sequencing control.
-External sequencing control then provides heat demand to the control.
+Heat demand provided via external analog input signal from Tekmar sequencing control (275).
+The control turns on the boiler pump and adjusts the number of stages being fired in proportion to the analog input signal.
+Note: Existing Tekmar sequencing control (264, 268) can be used to control the boiler staging.
+In this case, the BTC turns on the boiler pump and Stage 1 when an external heat demand is present.
+Stage 2, 3, and 4 are controlled by the sequencing control.
 Each control turns on its respective appliance pump and stage 1 contact whenever an external heat demand is present.
 Once the external heat demand is removed from the control, the control turns off the stage 1 contact and operates the pump to provide purging.
-Once the purge period is complete, the c turns off the appliance pump.
+Once the purge period is complete, the control turns off the appliance pump.